ossner/TUMGAD/README.md

 There are 2 main ways to use this resource:
 1. You can look at the [MarkDown (.md) files](https://sebastianoner.github.io/TUMGAD/src/routes) to find a description on how the Algorithm/Data Structure works.
 2. You can generate exercises and their solutions by executing the main method in the TumgadCLI.java file.
-For this the only prerequisite is a working version of [pdflatex](https://www.latex-project.org/get/).
+For this the only prerequisite is a working version of [pdflatex](https://www.latex-project.org/get/) added to your PATH.

 Visit [sebastianoner.github.io/TUMGAD](https://sebastianoner.github.io/TUMGAD)
 ## Contributing